TangHan54/auto-modelling/readme.md

     - mode = `classification`, `regression`, `auto`
     - split data-set
-    - tuning parameters and model selection
+    - tuning parameters and model selection (Done)
     - feature selection
     - return a model with parameters, columns and a script to process x_test
+    - stacking with customized fitted models (Done)

 3. model-evualation
 # Other reference